Student Services and Academic Support

 Courses Counting

-The student must submit the Online University Withdrawal form available on the University Registrar’s Office website.
+The student must submit the Online University Withdrawal form.
 Financial aid recipients should speak with a Financial Aid and Scholarships representative before the withdrawal is processed.
-The withdrawal date is defined as the date on which a student first indicates his or her intent to withdraw.
+The withdrawal date is defined as the date on which a student first indicates his or her intent to withdraw. -

 512.245.7223